tinacms/tina.io/content/blog/using-tinacms-with-nextjs.md

 If all went well, your blog posts will now be editable by Tina.
 Let's see it in action!

-Start up the dev server by running `yarn tina-dev`, and open up a blog post in the browser.
+Start up the dev server by running `yarn dev`, and open up a blog post in the browser.
 Go ahead and make edits, and then check the source file in a text editor.
 If you keep the browser and code editor open side-by-side, you should be able to watch the changes reflect in real time in both places!

 You had a problem though, your body is a tiny input box that doesn't support Markdown!
 You should fix this.